Galapagos of the Southern Ocean:

 Days 7 to 8: Macquarie Island

 Described by one Australian explorer as “One of the wonder spots of the world” this is the only place in the world where the beautiful Royal Penguin breeds.
 Three other species of penguins, the King, Gentoo and Rockhopper also breed here.
 You will never forget your first experience of a noisy ‘penguin city’, where the dapper inhabitants show no fear of their strange visitors and where you will be immersed in a tumult of chattering, feeding chicks; territorial disputes; petty pilfering and courtship displays.
 This all happens amongst the hundreds of Southern Elephant Seals lolling on the beaches and dunes.
-On arrival we meet with scientists and Park Rangers based here who will accompany us on all our landings.
+On arrival we hope to meet with scientists and Park Rangers based here who will accompany us on all our landings.

 Day 9: At Sea